crocha700/crocha700.github.io/_projects/1_project.markdown

 formation.
 [Saildrones](https://www.saildrone.com) are robotic sailboats rigged with atmospheric and oceanic sensors.
 Critical observations in S-MODE are velocity profiles from ADCP on saildrones.
 These will yield unprecedented estimates of submesoscale velocity gradients.
-Cesar is leading this saildrone effort, and there are opportunities for students to work with him on S-MODE data.
+I'm leading this saildrone effort, and there are opportunities for students to work with me on S-MODE data.

 I was also involved in the Saildrone component of the <ins>[Atlantic Tradewind Ocean-Atmosphere Mesoscale Interaction Campaign](https://psl.noaa.gov/atomic/)</ins> (ATOMIC), led by Chelle Gentemann.
 As part of ATOMIC, we deployed three saildrones off French Guiana, Suriname and Guyana, where they criss-crossed North Brazil Current Rings.
 I'm using  ATOMIC saildrone data to study submesoscale velocity gradients and fronts in the tropics.